Senior Learning & Technology Officer

 Tel: 01784 41 4371

 I joined Royal Holloway, University of London in 2002, when the digital natives/immigrants discourse enjoyed credibility.
-As Senior Learning Technologist, I have successfully contributed to the widespread uptake and use of technology in support of teaching, learning and assessment.
+As Digital Resident and Senior Learning Technologist, I have successfully contributed to the widespread uptake and use of technology in support of teaching, learning and assessment.
 Ongoing projects include the move to paperless marking, rolling out lecture recording, diversification of assessment through BYOD and reflective practice, and the development of College's MOOC portfolio.

 What do colleagues say about me?

-Martin has led a core element of the project that has now resulted in an approximately five-fold rise in the uptake of lecture recording at RHUL.
+"has led a core element of the project that has now resulted in an approximately five-fold rise in the uptake of lecture recording at RHUL.
 The importance to RHUL of the successful completion of this project, and the Moodle project, can not be over-emphasised: Martin brought the extremely high level of professionalism, respect and credibility, that he has built over many years with RHUL teachers/IT-Services/etc., to leadership in these endeavours.
-These successes are, therefore, not solely stand-alone projects, but testament to his long-standing excellence.
+These successes are, therefore, not solely stand-alone projects, but testament to his long-standing excellence."

 Martin’s leadership of a vital and large element of the Moodle migration/upgrade project reached a highly successful conclusion with a substantially upgraded and stabilised VLE.
 The project was characterised by extremely challenging time-contingencies and complex technical- and stakeholder- inter-dependencies, and Martin was the key leader throughout in ensuring that the business needs were fully met.